 State-Funded Place or Studies in Lithuanian

-If you wish to apply for studies conducted in the Lithuanian language, or apply for a state-funded study place, you should apply via Lithuania’s national joint admission.
+If you wish to apply for Bachelor's or Integrated studies conducted in the Lithuanian language, or apply for a state-funded study place for studies in English, you should apply via Lithuania’s national joint admission.

 Check if you can apply for a state-funded place